CompBtBs/RASpy/README.rst

 Examples and Tutorials
 ***********************

-To easily understand how to use RASPY, we invite you to try our notebook tutorial tutorial_RASpy.ipynb
+To easily understand how to use RASPY, we invite you to try our notebook tutorial `Tutorial <https://github.com/CompBtBs/RASpy/blob/main/tutorial_RASpy.ipynb>`_

 Other examples of use can be found in the notebook_examples directory.